Brendon-maphosa-98/cafe_cli_app/week3/notes/mini-project-week-3.md

 # Mini Project Week 3

 Now that our app can create and list products, and handle orders it should be simple enough to do the same for couriers.
 We'll also dump our data into `.txt` files so we don't lose it.
-Try to ensure code that writes or reads from a text file is separated from the code that prints a list for example.

 ## Goals